Download this article now

 Which audiences do you need to target, and which media outlets reach them?
 The more you can define who you want to reach, the more effective your publicity pursuits will be.

-Which media outlets, reporters cover your topics?
+Which media outlets and reporters cover your topics.
 How do they cover them?

 Don't think about how the media should cover something.
 Instead, think about what might interest them.
 Reporters and editors are generally more interested in people stories than stories about organizations.

 Tailor your pitch to a particular reporter, media outlet or beat.
-Except in certain cases, avoid using blanket press releases.
+Blanket press releases are usually not the best choice.

 Build relationships with reporters as you would any other business colleague.
 Be honest and authentic.
 Respond quickly to requests for information and be available, especially when a reporter's on deadline.